jaokim/code.jaokim.github.io/cpu-load-monitor/readme.md

-Code for the Inside Java blog post [Deciphering the stacktrace](https://jaokim.github.io/2021/02/12/deciphering-the-stacktrace.html).
+Code for the Inside Java blog post [Deciphering the stacktrace](https://jaokim.github.io/2024/06/02/cpu-load-monitor).

 # Introduction
-In essence this project shows how you can add a CPU load monitor to your Java program, and when load is too high, a JFR file can be dumped.
+This project shows how you can add a CPU load monitor to your Java program, and when load is too high, a JFR file can be dumped.

 ## Components
 The project is divided in a JDK 8 part, found in the [java8](src/main/java8) drawer, and a JDK 17 part, [java17](src/main/java17).

+The main starting point to show-case the CPU Monitor can be found in the Java 8 part, in [DumpJFROnHighCPU.java](java8/inside/dumpster/monitor/DumpJFROnHighCPU.java).
+This is used regardless of JDK version.
+Its not until you create a new `CPULoadMonitorImpl` that the JVM chooses the appropriate version for [JDK 8](java8/inside/dumpster/monitor/CPULoadMonitorImpl.java) or [JDK 17](java17/inside/dumpster/monitor/CPULoadMonitorImpl.java).

 # Building
 You can build it using either